 When enlarged prostate symptoms become more bothersome, drugs may help provide relief.
 Two types of medications are available to treat moderate BPH.
 Each works differently in the body, and each has its own side effects.

 The two classes of drugs for an enlarged prostate are:

 Men with very enlarged prostates may take both types of drugs, called combination therapy, to reduce the need for surgery.
 However, men taking combination therapy may experience the side effects of both drugs.
-Also, the FDA is revising labels on several BPH drugs -- Proscar, Avodart, and Jalyn -- to include a warning that the drugs may be linked to an increased risk of prostate cancer.
+Also, the FDA is revising labels on several BPH drugs -- Proscar, Avodart, and Jalyn -- to include a warning that the drugs lower the risk for prostate cancer but may be linked to an increased risk of high-grade prostate cancer.